Skip to main content

 return 0

-# Track start and end times separately
+# Separate and sort start times and end times independently

 starts = sorted([i[0] for i in intervals])